 We seek to provide a significant return for our shareholders by acquiring and managing a portfolio of companies, products, royalty agreements and debt facilities in the biotech, pharmaceutical and medical device industries.
 In 2012, we began providing alternative sources of capital through royalty monetizations and debt facilities, and in 2016, we began acquiring commercial-stage products and launching specialized companies dedicated to the commercialization of these products.
 To date, we have consummated 17 of such transactions, of which nine are active and outstanding.
-We have two debt transactions outstanding, representing deployed and committed capital of \$170.0 million and \$190.0 million, respectively: CareView and kaléo; we have one hybrid royalty/debt transaction outstanding, representing deployed and committed capital of \$44.0 million: Wellstat Diagnostics; and we have five royalty transactions outstanding, representing deployed and committed capital of \$396.1 million and \$397.1 million, respectively: KYBELLA®, AcelRx, University of Michigan, Viscogliosi Brothers and Depomed.
-Our equity and loan investments in Noden represent deployed and committed capital of \$179.0 million and \$202.0 million, respectively, and our converted equity and loan investment in LENSAR represents deployed and committed capital of \$40.0 million and \$60.0 million, respectively.
+We have one debt transaction outstanding, representing deployed and committed capital of \$20.0 million: CareView; we have one hybrid royalty/debt transaction outstanding, representing deployed and committed capital of \$44.0 million: Wellstat Diagnostics; and we have five royalty transactions outstanding, representing deployed and committed capital of \$396.1 million and \$397.1 million, respectively: KYBELLA®, AcelRx, University of Michigan, Viscogliosi Brothers and Depomed.
+Our equity and loan investments in Noden represent deployed and committed capital of \$179.0 million and \$202.0 million, respectively, and our converted equity and loan investment in LENSAR represents deployed capital of \$40.0 million.